flashboss/alfresco-tests-parent/README.md

 </beans>
 ```

-Before to start your test remember to add a alfresco-global.properties withe the variables of the action to test:
+Before to start your test remember to add a alfresco-global.properties with the variables of the action to test:

 src -> test -> resources -> alfresco -> module -> alfresco-tests-sample -> alfresco-global.properties